 Hawaii Teachers Go on Strike

-The two strikes by 13,000 teachers and 3,100 university faculty members are believed to mark the first time labor trouble has paralyzed an entire state’s public education system.
+Now the kennel job is all she has.
+Strikes by 13,000 public school teachers and 3,100 state university faculty members have shut down Hawaii’s public education system in what is believed to be the first labor actions to paralyze an entire state’s public education system.

 ``All teachers I know have some other source of income.
 You cannot live on a teacher’s salary here,″ she said.

-The Hawaii teachers union is seeking raises totaling 22 percent over four years, retroactive to July 1999.
-The University of Hawaii professional union, which represents faculty members at 10 campuses, is seeking raises of 13 percent over two years.
+The Hawaii State Teachers Association was seeking raises totaling 22 percent over four years, retroactive to July 1999.
+The University of Hawaii Professional Assembly, which represents faculty members at 10 campuses, was seeking raises of 13 percent over two years.

-Both unions said the common strike date was unintended.
+Both unions called the coinciding strike dates unintended.
 The walkouts began after negotiations with the state broke down Wednesday.
-Classes were called off Thursday and Friday, and no new talks were scheduled.
+Classes were called off Thursday and Friday, and no new negotiations were scheduled.

-``This is a day no one in the state wanted to see, and a day we tried very hard to avoid,″ Gov. Ben Cayetano said.
+``This is a day no one in the state wanted to see, and a day we tried very hard to avoid,″ Cayetano said.

-The last strike by Hawaii’s teachers was in 1973 and lasted 19 days.
+The last Hawaiian public school teachers strike was in 1973 and lasted 19 days.
 University professors staged a two-day walkout in 1983.